* This page is for Consumers *

 Measles is caused by a virus.

-Symptoms include fever, runny nose, hacking cough, red eyes, and a red itchy rash.
+Symptoms of measles include fever, runny nose, hacking cough, red eyes, and a red itchy rash.

-The diagnosis is based on typical symptoms and characteristic rash.
+The diagnosis is based on typical symptoms and the characteristic rash.

 Measles is rarely serious in healthy children, although occasionally it can be fatal or lead to brain damage.